ttb3ar/MD4IoT-Health-Check/README.md

 Best to delete the original .json

 ## Setup
+Click on download to get the installer

+Alternativley:
 Place the application, icon, .enc/.json files, and transaltions folder (contaning files) in the same directory

 ## To run